 Most of these ideas are for the 25 days of December, leading up to Christmas Day.
 (The one at the bottom is the easiest – you light Advent candles only once per week!)

-Fun Advent Countdown Ideas
+Christian Advent Calendar Ideas

-1. Countdown with a homemade Advent calendar full of fun activities!
+1. Count down with a homemade Advent calendar full of fun activities!

 Last year I glued envelopes to a giant piece of posterboard and had the boys decorate it.
 We came up with a list of 25 things to do, including baking and delivering cookies, making cards for neighbours, lighting advent candles, singing Christmas carols and watching a Christmas movie.
 I strategically placed them in the envelopes (based on our schedule and what we could handle each day) and the boys were so excited to pull out their activity each morning.